ntustison/Histograms/Text/intro2.md

   corresponding intensity histogram and investigate the effects on salient outcome measures.
-These simulated intensity mappings, although relatively small and difficult to distinguish in the image domain, can have an algorithmically consequential effect on the histogram structure.}}
+These simulated intensity mappings, although relatively small and difficult to distinguish in the image domain, can have an algorithmically consequential effect on the histogram structure.}
   \label{fig:motivation}
 \end{figure}